Callum O'Dowda: Cardiff City

+Ferencváros

+On 4 July 2025, he signed for Hungarian side Ferencváros, where he would play under former Republic of Ireland teammate Robbie Keane.
+On 22 July 2025, he scored his first goal in a 2–1 victory over FC Noah in the second qualifying round of the 2025–26 UEFA Champions League.

 International career

-In March 2015, O'Dowda was called up by Republic of Ireland U21 after becoming eligible for the national team through his late grandfather, Brendan O'Dowda, a famous Irish tenor who was born in Dundalk.
+In March 2015, O'Dowda was called up by Republic of Ireland U21 after becoming eligible for the national team through his late grandfather, Brendan O'Dowda, a famous Irish tenor who was born in Dundalk and sang the Sean Connery song "Pretty Irish Girl" in the Walt Disney film Darby O'Gill and the Little People.
 O'Dowda told the club's website "I am very proud and very excited to have the call up.
 It is a privilege to be included.
 I was approached a few weeks ago to see if I would be interested because of my family's Irish background.
 I jumped at the chance and can't wait to be involved."

 O'Dowda made his Ireland U21 debut on 26 March 2015, playing 90 minutes, in a 1–0 win over Andorra U21.
 He scored his first goal for the U21s in a qualifying match for the 2017 U21 European Championships on 28 March 2016, the only Irish goal in a 3–1 defeat to Slovenia.

 On 12 May 2016, he received his first call up to the Republic of Ireland senior squad.
 He made his début for Ireland on 31 May, coming on as a second-half substitute in a 2–1 defeat to Belarus.
 However, on 31 May 2016, O'Dowda was among few players to be cut from the UEFA Euro 2016 squads.

 On 9 October 2016, he made his competitive debut in a World Cup qualifier in Moldova, coming on as a second-half substitute for Shane Long.

+O'Dowda scored his first international goal in a 3–2 friendly win against Latvia on 22 March 2023.